 Alpha Omega M.D. – Episode #287

-…Sara wonders if there is any romance between the clever private eye and the dashing flyer…
+…Sara Fenwick wonders if there is any romance between that clever private eye and the dashing flyer…

 Now, she has been replaced by Ace Bannion, for God’s sake.
 What a corny name!
 Even makes the name Fanny sound good.
 The only problem is that Ace lives on and Fanny is finished, at least in the pages of The Hawaiian Spy.